 Mids / Vocals

 The mids are highly impressive, and actually very similar to ZS5, to the point where it's really hard to tell them apart.
 The details is quite extraordinary, but I feel like the ZS5 manages to pinpoint microdetail quite better than ZST.
 Along with the great vocal clarity, comes some unsatisfying pierce that afflicts vocals, especially female vocals, and high-pitched instruments.

 Highs / Treble

-They highs are very sharp and crips.
+They highs are very sharp and crisp.
 They are also extremely piercing.
 Depending on how sensitive your hearing is, you might feel discomfort and fatigue after using these earphones for a while, especially if you're listening on medium/high volumes.
 Superb calrity and tonally accurate, except that the treble is very bright, far brighter than what I would consider enjoyable.